rokath/trice/docs/TCOBSSpecification.md

 * Several zeros in a row are a common pattern (example:`00 00 00 05`).
 * Several 0xFF in a row are a common pattern too (example -1 as 32 bit value).
 * Maybe some other bytes appear also in a row.
-* TCOBS should not know the inner data structure and therefore be usable also on any user data.
+* TCOBS should not know the inner data structure and therefore be **usable also on any user data**.

 ###  3.2. <a name='Symbols'></a>Symbols